Cleveland Browns vs. Pittsburgh Steelers NFL Week 17 Odds, Plays and Insights for January 3, 2022

 Steelers stats and trends

-- So far this season, the Steelers have been installed as underdogs by a 3-point margin or more eight times and are 4-4 ATS in those matchups.
+- This season, the Steelers have an against-the-spread record of 4-4 in their eight games as an underdog of 3 points or more.

-- Pittsburgh has eclipsed the over/under in 46.7% of its opportunities this season (seven times in 15 games with a set point total).
+- Pittsburgh has hit the over in 46.7% of its opportunities this season (seven times in 15 games with a set point total).

-- When Pittsburgh puts up more than 21.9 points, it is 3-3 against the spread and 4-2 overall.
+- Pittsburgh is 3-3 against the spread and 4-2 overall in games when it puts up more than 21.9 points.

-- Pittsburgh is 2-5 against the spread and 3-3-1 overall when the team churns out more than 321.0 yards.
+- Pittsburgh is 2-5 against the spread and 3-3-1 overall when the team piles up more than 321 yards.

 - This year the Steelers have turned the ball over 18 times, while the Browns have forced 18 turnovers.